IVIG Mechanism of Action: A Detailed Look

 For example, a 120-tablet supply of 200 mg pazopanib may cost between $9,495 and $22,701, whereas a 30-tablet supply of 400 mg may cost approximately $3,749 or more before discounts, insurance, or assistance programs.

 Many patients do not pay the full price because insurance coverage, copay assistance, or pharmacy discount cards can help reduce the cost.
-Contact us if you are interested in exploring financial assistance opportunities for Pazopanib.
+Contact us if you are interested in exploring financial assistance or copay assistance for Pazopanib (Votrient).

 Medicare and TPN: What You Need To Know